 - A long-term outcome of the project would be the delivery of more supportive funding options for people with Parkinson's – including their families and carers.

 The survey is now closed.
 It was open from June to early September 2019 in 14 languages – thank you very much to everyone who took the time to fill in the questionnaire!
-A report outlining the survey results will be available in early 2020.

 This project is structured into five phases: